-A 2005 study done by Nature found that Wikipedia is almost just as reliable as the Encyclopædia Britannica when it comes to science-based articles.
+A recent report done by Nature found that Wikipedia is almost just as reliable as the Encyclopædia Britannica when it comes to science-based articles.
 (While Wikipedia averaged 4 factual errors per entry, the Encyclopædia Britannica averaged 3 factual errors per entry – not that big of a difference.)

 To get the most of Wikipedia, be sure to check out the references and citations section at the end of each article.
 Also pay close attention to claims that are followed by “citation needed” – there’s a good chance those statements are speculation and not based on facts.

 One could probably spend a whole night surfing Wikipedia, clicking page after page and learning new information.
 But if I want to dive further into a subject, I’m most likely to go on Khan Academy or Academic Earth or iTunes U (which can be found in the iTunes store) to see if there are any free courses available.